autowarefoundation/autoware.universe/f1tenth/readme.md

    cd autoware
    ```

 2. If you are installing autoware for the first time, you can automatically install the dependencies by using the provided Ansible script.
 Be careful this script will change some of your drivers and system settings.
 If you are not sure about this, you can install the dependencies manually.
-Check the [autoware installtion](https://autowarefoundation.github.io/autoware-documentation/galactic/installation/autoware/source-installation/) website for more details.
+Check the [autoware installtion](https://autowarefoundation.github.io/autoware-documentation/galactic/installation/autoware/source-installation/) page for more details.

    ```bash
    ./setup-dev-env.sh